Ramsaivardhanguttula/M2-EmdSys/Project/2_Architecture/readme.md

 ### Actuator(Motor)
 Motor is used in his project to fill the tank with water according to the instructions given by the microprocessor.
 It is connected to a relay which energises and de-energises based on the water requirement.
 ### MicroController
 Microprocessor acts as the brain of the  **AUTOMATIC WATER FILLER AND WATER LEVEL INDICATOR** project.
-It takes informatio from the ultrasonic sensor, gives commands to the LCD display, relay and motor
+It takes information from the ultrasonic sensor, gives commands to the LCD display, relay and motor